macwinlin-studio/bilibili-query-information/README.md

 ## Maintainers
 Now I'm the only one maintainers this project.
 More people may join in the future.
-## Change Log
+## Update Log
-I won't explain the version 0.1 to version 0.9.
+I won't write version 0.1 to version 0.9 on it.
-After all,the version is too old.
+After all,these version is too old.
 Let's start from version 1.0.
 ### V1.0
 * Using GUI interface